“Software is Feeding the World” is a weekly newsletter for Food/AgTech leaders about technology trends.

-Platforms are incredibly powerful as they provide the tools (or lego blocks to use Walt’s language) to rapidly build other applications.
+Platforms are incredibly powerful as they provide the tools to rapidly build other applications.
 Imagine how difficult (and inefficient) it would be, if to make accounting software, you had to design and build computer hardware, and an operating system to run on the hardware, before you got to building your accounting software.

 The first robot specific layer is the robot base libraries & services layer, as it contains functionality independent from concrete robot applications.
 It provides generic capabilities like path planning, navigation, and localization.

 The top most layer is the most application specific.
 This is the layer that defines what the robot is actually doing, i.e. picking a strawberry or an apple.

 Building a set of generic tools and generic hardware like robot arms, cameras, etc. and having them work together for a set of basic capabilities is not trivial.
 It is harder to build a business to begin with, as you need a longer cycle of investment, to build the generic tools.
 Adoption can be harder as you are not solving an end application problem (for example, picking apples), but have to find application developers and help them accelerate their technology and innovation process.